 2. Fill out the hardware grants application thoroughly.
 Please look for an immediate email response; it may be in your spam folder as it is auto-generated.
 We recommend you add hardware-grants(at)todo(dot)freegeek(dot)org to your contacts or “approved senders” list to ensure you receive email communication from us.

-3. A grants intern will contact you within four weeks to let you know the status of your request.
+3. We will contact you within four weeks to let you know the status of your request.
 Please note: We may offer to partially fill a grant.
 For instance, if thirty computers are requested, we may only be able to grant twenty.